How To Manage Mask AcneAugust 13, 2020

-For inflamed cystic “maskne,” Rachael recommends an AHA cleanser such as RejuvAus [C2] Gentle AHA Exfoliating Gel, and an exfoliating serum morning and night.
+For inflamed cystic “maskne,” Ally recommends an AHA cleanser such as RejuvAus [C2] Gentle AHA Exfoliating Gel, and an exfoliating serum morning and night.
 This might be different to your usual routine, where you only exfoliate in the evening, but these are not usual times.

-“I use Rejuvaus [S6] Clarifying Serum because it has a combination of AHAs, BHA [Salicylic Acid] and Hyaluronic Acid,” Rachael says, “BHA is really effective for acne-prone skin because it exfoliates and helps to regulate natural oils.
+“I use Rejuvaus [S6] Clarifying Serum because it has a combination of AHAs, BHA [Salicylic Acid], probiotics and Hyaluronic Acid,” Ally says, “BHA is really effective for acne-prone skin because it exfoliates and helps to regulate natural oils.
 The Low Molecular Weight Hyaluronic Acid in this serum also hydrates beneath the surface of your skin, preventing dryness that may be caused by your mask, while the probiotics help to balance the skin and keep the so-called ‘bad’ bacteria in check.”

 For dry skin, she also recommends avoiding hot showers and strong heaters as they can strip the skin of its natural moisture.

-When it comes to makeup, Rachael recommends using mineral makeup as it is non-comedogenic (i.e. it wont clog pores).
+When it comes to makeup, Ally recommends using mineral makeup as it is non-comedogenic (i.e. it wont clog pores).

 Are there treatments that can help mask acne?

-“The acne triple combo is my go-to for certain types of ongoing acne,” Rachael says, “but there are individual treatments that can help as well.”
+“The acne triple combo is my go-to for certain types of ongoing acne,” Ally says, “but there are individual treatments that can help as well.”

 Hydrafacial is a multi-step treatment that deeply cleanses, exfoliates and hydrates the skin with nourishing serums and a suction piece that helps remove dead skin cells as they’re exfoliated.